databricks-industry-solutions/security-analysis-tool/docs/setup/azure.md

 - Azure App Client ID (Obtained from App Registration)
 - Azure App Client Secret (Obtained from App Client Secrets)

-To execute SAT follow this steps:
+To execute the SAT follow these steps on your workstation or a compatible VM that has access to the internet and the Databricks workspace:

 - Clone the SAT repository locally

   ```sh
     git clone https://github.com/databricks-industry-solutions/security-analysis-tool.git